-Within Suffolk there are over 100,000 pupils in state-funded primary and secondary schools.
-In addition, there are more than 1,200 pupils under special school provision and 200 in pupil referral units.
-(3.1 Schools)
+- Within Suffolk (2020/21) there are nearly 102,000 pupils in state-funded primary and secondary schools.
+In addition, there are 1,300 pupils under special school provision and approximately 170 in pupil referral units.
+(Schools)

 Development is an ongoing process throughout life.
-The human brain develops throughout pregnancy and by the 1,000th day, or the baby’s second birthday, the brain has reached 80% of its adult size.
-The quality of relationships and experiences during this critical 1,000-day period establishes either a sturdy or fragile foundation for all the learning, health and behaviour that follow.
+The human brain develops throughout pregnancy and by age 3 the brain has reached 80% of its adult size, laying the fundamental foundations of a child’s cognitive, emotional, and physical development.
+The quality of relationships and experiences during these critical early years establishes either a sturdy or fragile foundation for all the learning, health and behaviour that follows.

-Development can take many forms including academic education, work experience, and social interactions.
+Development can take many forms including academic education, work experience, learning through play, and social interactions.
 This section focuses primarily on education.
-It goes on to consider issues that may negatively impact development, such as adverse childhood experiences (ACEs) and spending time not in education, employment, or training (NEET), and social mobility.
+It goes on to consider issues that may negatively impact development, such as adverse childhood experiences (ACEs) and spending time not in education, employment, or training (NEET), as well as limited opportunities for social mobility.

-The link between education and health is a two-way process (Figure 1).
-Health and wellbeing impacts on educational attainment in a variety of different ways.
-Long term health conditions can impact upon school attainment, and emotional wellbeing has a significant role to play in children’s engagement as they enter secondary school.
+The link between education and health is also a two-way process, (Figure 1), with health and wellbeing impacting on educational attainment in a variety of different ways.
+Long term health conditions can impact upon school attainment, and emotional wellbeing has a significant role to play in children’s engagement as they enter school.